Katy K.: 1980s-1990s

 Nicknamed the "reigning Crinoline Queen" in the 1980s by New York Magazine, Katy K. sold her designs at Fiorucci, Screaming Mimi's, and Patricia Fields.
 One of her petticoat skirts was worn by Whitney Houston in her video "I Wanna Dance with Somebody."
 Katy K.'s close friends included Joey Arias, John Sex, Keith Haring, and Klaus Nomi.

 Katy K.'s time in New York ended in the 1990s when she moved to Nashville.
 Opened a store in the 12 South neighborhood.
 Her store, Katy K.'s Ranch Dressing, was one of the first businesses to move into the neighborhood.

 Her second annual fashion show at The Gas Lite Lounge included performances and attendance by Joey Arias and Kitten Natividad.

 2000s-2010s

-In the book, "How the West was Worn: A Complete History of Western Wear," published in 2001, Holly George-Warren, called Katy K. one of "several young American fashion designers in the 1990s who sought to emulate and reinvent the golden age of Western wear."
+In the 2001 book How the West was Worn: A Complete History of Western Wear, Holly George-Warren called Katy K. one of "several young American fashion designers in the 1990s who sought to emulate and reinvent the golden age of Western wear."

 In 2004, Katy K. brought burlesque to Nashville with her show at Mercy Lounge, called Girlesque V. She originated at Exit/In a few years earlier.
 She said about the show: "Although the acts can be sexy, they are more a celebration of feminine charms, not a pandering to male patrons."

-Katy K.'s Ranch Dressing had to closed due to rising rent costs in May 2015.
+Katy K.'s Ranch Dressing had to close due to rising rent costs in May 2015.

 She was a regular at Club 57 on St. Marks in the 1980s.
 MoMA curated a show about Club 57 in late 2017.